 The Scottish Government funded a project by PAS (formerly Planning Aid Scotland) to increase awareness of the needs of Gypsy/Travellers in accessing the planning system.

-It resulted in five planning guides.
-They were published in April 2015 and aimed at Gypsy/Travellers, planning professionals, elected members, community councillors and the media.
+It resulted in five planning guides aimed at Gypsy/Travellers, planning professionals, elected members, community councillors and the media, published in April 2015.

 Scottish Planning Policy (SPP) was published in 2014.
 It requires councils to plan for the current and future needs of the Gypsy/Traveller community, and to involve the community in planning and decision-making which affects them.